Neues Museum

 5 Star Rating The Neues Museum, also on Berlin's Museum Island, was originally built between 1823 and 1830 and redesigned by Friedrich August Stüler.
 After severe damage in World War II, it underwent a major renovation led by David Chipperfield and reopened in 2009.
 The museum houses collections of Egyptian art, including the famous bust of Nefertiti, as well as artifacts from the prehistoric and early historic periods, and the Papyrus Collection.
 Its blend of restored historical elements and modern design makes it a fascinating destination for history and art enthusiasts.

-The Romanian Guy - a month ago
+The Romanian Guy - 2 months ago

 Show More